 Check out some of our favorite East Austin restaurants near the Austin Marathon course

 East Austin has no shortage of amazing and delicious restaurants, from Kemuri Tatsu-Ya, Eater Austin’s 2017 Restaurant of the Year, to the legendary, no-frills Sam’s BBQ.
-We’re proud to have the Ascension Seton Austin Marathon course run through historical East Austin.
-Runners from around the world have a chance to visit and taste want we enjoy on a daily basis.
+We’re proud to have the Ascension Seton Austin Marathon course run through historic East Austin.
+Runners from around the world have a chance to visit and taste what we enjoy on a daily basis.
 Check out our list below of East Austin restaurants near the Austin Marathon course!

 This east Austin izakaya (informal Japanese pub) from the team behind Ramen Tatsu-Ya.
 Kemuri Tats-ya (2713 E. 2nd St.) was Eater Austin’s 2017 Restaurant of the Year.
 This spot marries Texas and Japanese ingredients and techniques.
 We recommend the Texas Ramen because it’s delicious and contains a Texas staple, brisket.
 Your tastebuds will thank you!
 Photo credit: Kemuri Tatsu-Ya Facebook page.

 This no-frills, East Austin staple was started in 1957 by Sam Campbell.
 It has been serving Austin’s original hot sausage since then!
 Dan Mays Sr. took over after Sam’s death in 1976.
 Brian Mays, Dan’s son, forges ahead with Sam’s vision: to make delicious, high-quality, home-cooked meals for all appetites.
 Sam’s BBQ is located near Mile 19.5 of the Austin Marathon course (2000 E. 12th St. 78702).
 Carnivores can enjoy everything from brisket to mutton.
 The sides are delicious as well!